 The best time that you can go trout fishing in lower elevation lakes is during spring and fall.
 At this time, the water is cooler and trout seem to be more active.
 At this time, most lakes are stocked.

 If you are an angler and have come to the warm summer months, look for your trout in cooler and deeper waters.
 You can also find them in mountain lakes that are known to be cool all year round.

 The best places to fish for trout in lakes and ponds are near or above aquatic vegetation.
 You can also find trout around rocks, stumps, and logs around stream inlets.
 Trout frequent these areas looking for food.

-Spring and fall season are the best time for fishing trout in lakes.
+Spring and fall seasons are the best time for fishing trout in lakes.
 During these seasons, trout are active and most lakes are stocked.

 Finding Trout In Rivers And Streams

-Deep pools which are created by the current will accommodate larger trout.
+Deep pools that are created by the current will accommodate larger trout.
 You can harvest large trout easily during dawn and dusk.
 Don’t be surprised if you catch some smaller trout as well.

 Shallow pools will give you smaller trout, which is great if interested in small trout.
-You can also find trout behind rocks and other structure.
-Trout use these structure to rest from the current.
+You can also find trout behind rocks and other structures.
+Trout use these structures to rest from the current.